NT-Lists/Docs/Jargon-File.md

 #### **Repost**

- > This content that has already been posted or submitted
+ > Content that has already been posted or submitted

 #### **SMH**